 The MS-SM degree is conferred upon an individual who has fulfilled the following requirements:

-- Maintenance of enrollment eligibility through satisfactory academic performance, professional development and behavior, and non-academic behavior. - Successful completion of all required courses, lectures, labs, practicums, and seminars with a minimum cumulative GPA of 2.75 on all required coursework. - Freedom from all indebtedness and other obligations to the university.
+- Maintenance of enrollment eligibility through satisfactory academic performance, professional development and behavior, and non-academic behavior. - Successful completion of all required courses, lectures, labs, practicums, and seminars with a minimum cumulative GPA of 3.0 on all required coursework.